cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

     cms config get cloudmesh.profile.firstname

 print information out.
 While the first points to a dict, it prints out all the values form that dict, the last is an attribute and just prints out the attribute and its value.

 Setting values
 --------------

-In addition if you need to set quickly a value in the configuration file you can do this with::
+In addition, if you need to set a value quickly in the configuration file you can do this with::

     cms config set cloudmesh.profile.firstname=Gregor